 - This Affiliate Link Strategy Will Boost Commissions

 Tip: Leverage additional affiliate programs in your niche to make more money.
 For example, if you monetize heavily with Amazon, consider contacting the brands you promote directly and ask whether they have an affiliate program.
 Many times, their payouts will be much higher.

-Luckily, we have a database with over 5,000 affiliate programs categorized by niche.
+Luckily, we have a database with thousands of affiliate programs categorized by niche.
 Click it to find yours.

 So, have the right tools in place to help you with the jobs to be done.

 Now comes the fun part – brainstorming. 🤓